 NOTE: To avoid damage to dryer, do not use more than one fabric softener sheet per load.

 4. Close loading door.
 Dryer will not operate with the door open.

-- 5. Select Fabric Selector.
-Follow garment manufacturer's care labels for recommended temperature settings. - 6.
-Select timer setting in cycle desired.
-These cycles control the drying time.
+5. Select Fabric Selector (available settings vary by model).
+Follow garment manufacturer's care labels for recommended temperature settings.